 Erasmus, controversial topic.
 Probably many of you know really famous phase “Erasmus Orgasmus”.
 Some people say that Erasmus is the greatest experiences, some say it is just waste of students’ time.
 What is the truth?
+How has Erasmus changed my life?
+Is it worth It?

 How does Erasmus look like?